Connect with us

 2. What happens when you put aluminum foil in water?

 When aluminum foil is placed in water, a reaction occurs that produces hydrogen gas.
-This is because aluminum is a highly reactive metal and when it comes in contact with water, it reacts with the oxygen and hydrogen in the water to form aluminum hydroxide and hydrogen gas.
+This is because aluminum is a highly reactive metal, and when it comes in contact with water, it reacts with the oxygen and hydrogen in the water to form aluminum hydroxide and hydrogen gas.
 This reaction is exothermic and can create enough heat to ignite the hydrogen gas, creating a spark and a small explosion.
 This reaction is not recommended as it can be dangerous and should only be done with proper safety precautions.

 3. What happens when you mix vinegar and aluminum foil?